Saidul-Shiblee/chobi/README.md

 ## 📱 Future plan to change in Technologies:

-1.State Management with Redux instead of context api.<br/>
+1. State Management with Redux instead of context API.<br/>
-2.I allready build an REST api with node.js for this project and will intiggrate it soon.
+2. I already build an REST API with node.js for this project and will integrate it soon.

-# 😇 Chlallenges
+# 😇 Challenges:

 The Most Two Exsiting challenges that i faced during building this projects are: